VSKut/My-MacOS/README.md

 - [Kitematic](https://kitematic.com/) - Run docker containers through a simple, yet powerful graphical user interface.
 - [Insomnia](https://insomnia.rest/) - Finally, a REST client you'll love
 - [Postman](https://www.getpostman.com/apps) - Postman is the complete toolchain for API developers, used by more than 3 million developers and 30,000 companies worldwide.
 Postman makes working with APIs faster and easier by supporting developers at every stage of their workflow, and is available for Mac OS X, Windows and Linux users.

+### System
+- [Wallcat](https://beta.wall.cat/) - Enjoy a new, beautiful wallpaper, every day.
+- [Bartender](https://www.macbartender.com/) - Organize your menu bar apps
+- [Shuttle](http://fitztrev.github.io/shuttle/) - A simple SSH shortcut menu for OS X
+- [iStat Menus](https://bjango.com/mac/istatmenus/) - An advanced Mac system monitor for your menubar, with CPU, GPU, memory, network, disk usage, disk activity, temperatures, fans, battery info and more.
+- [Monosnap](https://monosnap.com/) - Monosnap is cloud service that allows easy, convenient, and rapid saving of screenshots.
+- [Adguard](https://adguard.com) - AdGuard is the best way to get rid of annoying ads and online tracking and protect your computer from malware.
+Make your web surfing fast, safe and ad-free
+- [Grammarly](https://www.grammarly.com) - Grammarly’s free writing app will make sure your messages, documents, and social media posts are clear, mistake-free, and impactful.
+- [Spectacle](https://www.spectacleapp.com/) - Window control with simple and customizable keyboard shortcuts
+- [gfxCardStatus](https://gfx.io/) - gfxCardStatus is an unobtrusive menu bar app for OS X that allows MacBook Pro users to see which apps are affecting their battery life by using the more power-hungry graphics.
+- [SMARTReporter](https://www.corecode.io/smartreporter/) - SMARTReporter is an application that can warn you of some hard disk drive failures before they actually happen!
+It does so by periodically polling the S.M.A.R.T. status of your hard disk drives.
+- [Microsoft NTFS for Mac](https://www.paragon-software.com/home/ntfs-mac/) - Boost Your Mac with Paragon File System Link.
+Read/write Microsoft NTFS files on your Mac for free.
+- [Go2Shell](http://zipzapmac.com/Go2Shell) - Opens a terminal window to the current directory in Finder.